hharryyf/codeforcepractice/README.md

 This problem is trivial, the only trick is to make our hashing more accurate we can compress the numbers to 1-1e5 first. https://vjudge.net/problem/CodeForces-19C

+913. Love Triangles (diff=2200, math, proof by contradiction, union find) This is a very technical problem.
+Firstly we union find with type 1 edges.
+Then, the answer would be 2^(#CC - 1) if the remaining graph is bipartite, otherwise the answer is 0.
+To proof the result, firstly we should note that union-find would not make things bad, because every component all the edges must be type=1. https://codeforces.com/problemset/problem/553/C